aayush262/URLShortener/readme.md

 2. copy the .env.example and rename it ti .env

-3. edit the .env file to give the name of database u created in localhost/phpmyadmin for eg DB_DATABASE= name_of_databse
+3. edit the .env file to give the name of database u created in localhost/phpmyadmin or import the url.sql file to use my database.

-       DB_USERNAME=root
-       DB_PASSWORD=
+for eg DB_DATABASE = url
+       DB_USERNAME = root
+       DB_PASSWORD =

-4. run
+4. if you have your own database then run
       **php artisan migrate**
    to migrate all the tables in ur database.